It Is (Should Be) All About The HERO6 For GoPro Bulls

 But Will Consumers Update To HERO6?

 For current GoPro investors, it's not just about the HERO5.
 Remember that any other form of revenue is yet unproven for the company.
-Bulls need HERO5 to be a success, but we also need customers to upgrade their devices the next time GoPro refreshes its lineup.
-So, is there anything that HERO5 fails to deliver that HERO6 could potentially offer to entice consumers to upgrade?
+Bulls need the HERO5 to be a success, but we also need customers to upgrade their devices the next time GoPro refreshes its lineup.
+So, is there anything that the HERO5 fails to deliver that HERO6 could potentially offer to entice consumers to upgrade?

 It turns out the answer is yes.
-Here's a couple of features that GoPro is hopefully cooking up for the next generation.
+Here are a couple of features that GoPro is hopefully cooking up for the next generation.

 - 8K Video